 Policy MDMLH-21: Jurisdictions shall bear full responsibility for construction cost overruns, which is established as any amount in excess of the total cost of the accepted bid and contingencies up to 10% of the construction bid.
 On an exception basis, SBCTA and the local jurisdiction may agree to the modification of the project scope, and the jurisdiction may be reimbursed for the public share of the additional costs pursuant to an amendment to the Project Funding Agreement.
+On an exception basis, SBCTA and the local jurisdiction may agree to the modification of the project scope, and the jurisdiction may agree to the modification of the project scope, and the jurisdiction may agree to the modification of the project scope, and the jurisdiction may be reimbursed for the public share of the additional costs pursuant to an amendment to the Project Funding Agreement.
+On an exception basis, SBCTA and the local jurisdiction may agree to the modification of the project scope, and the jurisdiction may be reimbursed for the public share of the additional costs pursuant to an amendment to the Project Funding Agreement.

-I. Project Management
+I. SBCTA Project Management

-Policy MDMLH-22: SBCTA may manage development and delivery of Major/Local Highways projects when requested to do so by the sponsoring jurisdiction.
+Policy MDMLH-22: SBCTA may manage development and delivery of Major/Local Highway projects when requested to do so by the sponsoring jurisdiction.
 In such cases, SBCTA's costs for project oversight shall be borne by the sponsoring agency.